Knuckles, knees, and four other fun ortho facts

 Are there any famous orthopedic surgeons?

 Of course!
 However, many became famous for something other than orthopedics.
 One of whom is Frederick G. Banting, the youngest ever Nobel Laureate in Physiology or Medicine.
-He was 32 years old when he was awarded the Medicine Prize in 1923 as the co-discoverer of insulin.
+He was awarded the Nobel Prize in 1923 at the age of 32.

 Where does the word “orthopedics” come from?